NexGenCloud/hyperstack-sdk-javascript/docs/FlavorApi.md

 List Flavors

-Returns a list of available virtual machine hardware configurations, known as             **flavors**.
-You can specify a &#x60;region_name&#x60; in the query string of the request to             retrieve flavors available only in the specified region; by default, it returns flavors              available in all regions.
-For more details on flavors,              [**click here**](https://infrahub-doc.nexgencloud.com/docs/hardware/flavors).
+Returns a list of available virtual machine hardware configurations, known as**flavors**.
+You can specify a &#x60;region_name&#x60; in the query string of the request toretrieve flavors available only in the specified region; by default, it returnsflavors available in all regions.
+For more details on flavors,[**click here**](https://docs.hyperstack.cloud/docs/hardware/flavors).

 ### Example